navcoin/navcoin-org/content/merchants/index.md

 ---
 {{< hero_section
 titleText="Merchants"
-paragraphText="Anyone can accept NavCoin on their website or in their store to receive instant global payments.
-If your store accepts NavCoin and you would like to be listed on this page, read about how you can contribute to this website through the link below." imgSrc="/images/merchants/mer-hero.svg"
+paragraphText="Anyone can accept NavCoin on their website or in store to receive instant global payments with low fees." imgSrc="/images/merchants/mer-hero.svg"
 >}}

 {{< item_container_section
     titleText="Stores"
-    subtitleText="Spend your NavCoin at these merchants and services"
+    subtitleText="A selection of merchants & services that allow you to spend your NavCoin"
 >}}
     {{< merchant
         titleText="Coinpayment"